Abdurahman-Khattab/Berlin-Rental-Market-Clustering/README.md

-# 🏙️ SQL + Python Analysis of Berlin & Brandenburg Rental Market
+# SQL + Python Analysis of Berlin & Brandenburg Rental Market

-This project analyzes Berlin and Brandenburg's housing market using **Zensus 2022 rental data**, exploring how rent prices vary by building age and district.
-By combining **SQL**, **Python**, and **machine learning (K-Means clustering)**, we extract actionable insights for renters, investors, and urban planners.
+This project examines the **housing market** in Berlin and Brandenburg using **Zensus 2022 rental data**, focusing on how rent prices vary by building age and district.

-The goal is to transform raw public data into clean datasets, perform advanced analysis, and generate clear visualizations that highlight patterns in rent pricing and district-level market archetypes.
+Beyond mere numbers, a city’s rental market reflects its culture, economy, and the collective search for home.
+This project offers a cartographic exploration of Berlin’s urban fabric, moving past simple averages to uncover the deeper patterns that shape its neighborhoods.

----
+By applying clustering algorithms to Berlin rental listings, this analysis seeks to decode the **urban ecosystem and reveal the underlying archetypes of the city’s rental landscape**.
+The result is a nuanced map for renters, researchers, and urban enthusiasts alike.---

 ## 🗃️ Data Source